Key Takeaways: Top 7 AI Writing Keyboards in 2026

 What professionals appreciate most is the custom assistant feature.
 You can create different writing personas – one for client emails, another for internal team chats, a third for social media.
 Each assistant learns your preferences and adapts suggestions accordingly.
 This isn't available in any other AI keyboard for professionals.

 Privacy matters here too.
-CleverType processes most corrections locally on your device.
+CleverType processes most corrections locally on your device using on-device AI models.
 Your sensitive business communications don't get uploaded to servers for analysis.
-For professionals handling confidential information, this is crucial.
+For professionals handling confidential information in regulated industries like healthcare and finance, this local-first approach is non-negotiable.

 The free version includes all grammar correction features.
 Premium adds the custom AI assistants, advanced tone controls, and priority support.
-At $6.99/month, it's competitively priced against alternatives that offer less functionality.
+At $6.99/month, it's competitively priced against alternatives that offer less functionality while delivering more value.

 Grammarly Keyboard: The Familiar Name Gets Mobile Right

 Grammarly needs no introduction.
-What many don't realize is how much their mobile keyboard has improved lately.
-They finally fixed the lag issues that plagued earlier versions.
+What many don't realize is how dramatically their mobile keyboard has evolved in 2025-2026.
+They finally fixed the lag issues that plagued earlier versions and rebuilt the interface from the ground up.

 The keyboard now provides instant feedback without the annoying delay that used to interrupt typing flow.
-Suggestions appear inline, and you can accept them with a single tap.
-The interface feels native to both iOS and Android, which wasn't always the case.
+Suggestions appear inline with improved visibility, and you can accept them with a single tap.
+The interface feels truly native to both iOS and Android, with platform-specific optimizations that make a noticeable difference.

 Grammarly's strength remains its explanation feature.
 When it suggests a correction, you can tap to see why that correction matters.
 This educational approach helps users actually improve their writing over time, not just fix immediate mistakes.
 For non-native English speakers, this is invaluable.